Hebrews (album)

 Hebrews is the sixth full-length studio album by American rock band Say Anything.
 On March 25, the band announced via their label, Equal Vision Records' blog that their new record entitled Hebrews, titled after front-man Max Bemis's Jewish lineage, would be released on June 10, 2014.
 Early on in the recording process, it was announced that the album would be self-produced by Bemis, and engineered by Garron DuPree.
 On April 24, the first single from the album was released, titled "Six Six Six" via billboard.com, along with more details concerning the ambitious production and release of the upcoming record.
-Most notably, front-man Max Bemis confessed that the forthcoming album features production that had been unprecedented to the band - the album features no guitars, an instead replaces traditional guitar-based riffs with orchestral string arrangements while maintaining the punk-influenced drive that has been attributed to the band in the past.
+Most notably, front-man Max Bemis confessed that the forthcoming album features production that had been unprecedented to the band - the album features no guitars, and instead replaces traditional guitar-based riffs with orchestral string arrangements while maintaining the punk-influenced drive that has been attributed to the band in the past.

 "Judas Decapitation" was released to radio on May 19, 2014.
 In October, the group went on a headlining Australian tour.
 Chris Conley of Saves the Day served as guitarist and backing vocalist.